 However, custom styles are limited within the document in use (not available as a template in other documents).

 The final command group available in the Home Tab is the Editing tab.
-Like any good word processor, Microsoft Word introduction allows you to easily select, find and find-and-replace text blocks across your document.
-Of this, you can bring up the much used find-replace dialog box with the Keyboard shortcut (Control + H), and it looks like this:
+Like any good word processor, Microsoft Word introduction allows you to easily select, find easily, and find-and-replace text blocks across your document.
+Of this, you can bring up the much-used find-replace dialog box with the Keyboard shortcut (Control + H), and it looks like this:

 So that was the Home Tab in a nutshell.
 Phew!
-But as you are sure to have noticed, more than 50% of your most used commands lie in this Tab.
-Explore this thoroughly until you’re comfortable with it as this will determine your success with Microsoft Word introduction.
+But as you will surely have noticed, over 50% of your most used commands lie in this Tab.
+Explore this thoroughly until you’re comfortable with it, as this will determine your success with the Microsoft Word introduction.

 The Page Layout Tab

-This tab contains a host of command (groups) to control the behavior of each page in your document.
+This Tab contains a host of commands (groups) to control the behavior of each page in your document.
 And it roughly looks like this:

-We’re going to keep it simple here and discuss (only) the Page Setup command group as this houses 2 commands you will most likely need to play with.
+We will keep it simple here and discuss (only) the Page Setup command group, as this houses two commands you will most likely need to play with.

-By default, a Microsoft Word features document is set to a letter’s size (8.5” X 11”).
-You can change this to A4, A3, Executive or other standard sizes, or even define a custom size.
+By default, Microsoft Word sets the document size to a letter size (8.5″ X 11″).
+You can change this to A4, A3, Executive, or other standard sizes or even define a custom size.
 Changes will apply to the whole document.

-The most commonly used “Break” in a Microsoft Word features document is a Page Beak.
-When you insert a page-break, the following text is bumped to a new page, This is immensely useful when you want to start new chapters/ headings on a fresh page.
+The most commonly used “break” in a Microsoft Word document is a page break.
+Inserting a page break causes the subsequent text to move to a new page; This is immensely useful when you want to start new chapters/ headings on a new page.

 The View Tab

-The View Tab is the final list of command (groups) we will visit in this guide.
-Here, take special note of the “Document Views” command group as this is perhaps the most reviewed group.
+The View Tab is the final list of commands (groups) we will visit in this guide.
+Note the “Document Views” command group here, as this is perhaps the most reviewed group.